SpektraSystems/Azure-Partner-Quickstarts-Guide/README.md

 ## 3. How to Contribute: Process Flow
 ### A.	Process Flowchart
-Quickstart solutions goes through multiple checks and validation before getting published on azure Quickstarts from Microsoft partners portal Following flow chart explains the high level process to be completed for a new quickstart templates to get published.
+Quickstart solutions goes through multiple checks and validation before getting published on
+<a href="https://partnerquickstarts.azurewebsites.net/#/welcome">azure Quickstarts from Microsoft partners portal</a> Following flow chart explains the high level process to be completed for a new quickstart templates to get published.
 Microsoft QuickStart team will work with you for this process.

 ### B.	Idea Acceptance Phase